 ¼ cup agave nectar or sugar-free maple syrup

 1 Tbsp brown sugar substitute

 1 cinnamon stick or ½ tsp ground cinnamon

 - Mix all of your ingredients together in a pot and bring to a boil over medium heat.
 Cook your mixture for about 45 minutes or until the liquid has evaporated and cranberries have burst.

 - Transfer your cranberry sauce to a heat-proof container and remove the cinnamon stick (if using) and star anise pods.
 The mixture will thicken as it cools.
 Then chill in the refrigerator until you’re ready to serve!

 We hope we’ve inspired you to bring something new to your Thanksgiving table.
 We’ve covered all the most popular side dishes — and next week we’ll tackle the next course.
 Stay tuned for the best diabetes-friendly Thanksgiving desserts coming soon!

-What’s your favorite dish at Thanksgiving?
+What’s your favorite dish from our top 5 Diabetes Friendly Thanksgiving Sides to Please a Crowd Thanksgiving?
 Let us know in the comments below!